miladjavadi/box2kit/README.md

 A fourth model type, the *waveform autoencoder*, is a full waveform-to-waveform Variational Autoencoder (VAE).
 It serves as a baseline against which to compare the DAC-interfacing models, and to demonstrate the concept of paired instrument timbre transfer on its own.

-### Neural Transform
+### Neural Transfer
-Neural transform models use Convolutional Neural Networks (CNNs) to transform target instrument latent vectors to symbolically equivalent output instrument latent vectors.
+Neural transfer models use Convolutional Neural Networks (CNNs) to transform target instrument latent vectors to symbolically equivalent output instrument latent vectors.
 They are trained using a combination of waveform reconstruction loss, latent space distance, and adversarial loss.

 ### Match Search